-Recently, I have been working on a Sinatra-based web app.
-Some backend pages were designed using Tailwind CSS, which meant I needed to compile Tailwind assets after every change.
+I was recently working on a Sinatra-based web app.
+Some backend pages used Tailwind CSS, so I had to compile Tailwind assets after every change.

-I was deploying the API using Kamal, and every time I deployed, I had to run the Tailwind build command manually:
+I was deploying the API with Kamal, and every time I deployed, I had to run the Tailwind build command by hand:

 bundle exec rake tailwind:build